huaweicloud/terraform-provider-huaweicloud/docs/data-sources/vpc.md

 ## Attributes Reference

-The following attributes are exported:
+In addition to all arguments above, the following attributes are exported:

-* `id` - ID of the VPC.

 * `routes` - The list of route information with destination and nexthop fields.